swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 #.
 Choose ‘Edit’ the FUP you need to correct (see arrow in the figure above).
 #.
 Correct the date(s).

 4.1.2.
-Deletion of a Follow-up date
+Deletion of a Follow-up Date
 ==========================================

 .. warning:: To delete a complete patient case, please contact the IT-departement (open a ticket with all relevant information).